learn-co-curriculum/dsc-filtering-v2-4/README.md

 # Inserting, Selecting, Updating and Deleting Database Rows

+## Overview

+In this lesson, we'll cover different ways to manipulate and select data from SQL database tables.  m

 ## Objectives

-1. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table.
+1. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
-2. Use `SELECT` statements to select data from a database table.
+2. Use `SELECT` statements to select data from a database table
-3. Use the `WHERE` Clause to select data from specific table rows.
+3. Use the `WHERE` Clause to select data from specific table rows
-4. Use comparison operators, like `<` or `>` to select specific data.
+4. Use comparison operators, like `<` or `>`, to select specific data
-3. Use `UPDATE` statements to update data within a database table.
+3. Use `UPDATE` statements to update data within a database table
-4. Use `DELETE` statements to delete data from a database table.
+4. Use `DELETE` statements to delete data from a database table

 ## Setting Up Our Database